UniDEC : Unified Dual Encoder and Classifier Training for Extreme Multi-Label Classification: Experiments

 \subsection{Evaluation on XMC Datasets}

-In these settings, we evaluate \textsc{SupconDE} and \textsc{UniDEC} against both DE and XMC baselines. \textsc{UniDEC} differs from these baselines in the following ways, (i) on training objective, \textsc{UniDEC} uses the proposed \textit{PSL} approximation of PAL for both DE and CLF training. (ii) \textsc{UniDEC} does away with the need of modular training to make training tractable by unifying DE and CLF training. (iii) finally, \textsc{UniDEC} framework adds explicitly mined hard negatives to the negative mining-aware batches.
-We discuss impact of each of these aspects in detail in \autoref{appendix}.
-Note that direct comparison against some of the baselines may not be justifiable due to reasons mentioned below.
+In these settings, we evaluate \textsc{DePSL} and \textsc{UniDEC} against both DE and XMC baselines. \textsc{UniDEC} differs from these baselines in the following ways, (i) on training objective, \textsc{UniDEC} uses the proposed \textit{PSL} relaxation of PAL for both DE and CLF training, instead of POL reduction used by existing methods like \textsc{Ngame} and \textsc{Dexml}, (ii) \textsc{UniDEC} does away with the need of modular training by unifying DE and CLF, (iii) finally, \textsc{UniDEC} framework adds explicitly mined hard negatives to the negative mining-aware batches which helps increase P@K metrics (see \autoref{tbl:without_HN}).